The Regional Development Fund (RDF) aims to increase economic growth and productivity for regional South Australia.

 - leveraging funding and investment.

-The RDF is a $15 million per annum fund which commenced on 1 July 2014.
-It is administered by Regions SA, and includes the Country Cabinet Program (Fund My Idea) program.
+The RDF is administered by Regions SA, and includes the Country Cabinet Program (Fund My Idea) program.

 RDF Economic Contribution Report